Oscar Wegner: Coaching career

-TV, Sportscasting and Other Media
+TV, sportscasting and other media

-From November 1991 through October 1995, Wegner was featured on the instructional segment of The New Tennis Magazine Show (renamed "Tennis Television With Brad Holbrook" in 1993), exposing the differences between conventional tennis teaching methods and his own.
+From November 1991 through October 1995, Wegner was featured on the instructional segment of The New Tennis Magazine Show (renamed Tennis Television With Brad Holbrook in 1993), exposing the differences between conventional tennis teaching methods and his own.
 The segments, shot in New York, Florida and Pennsylvania were shown nationally on Prime Network and aired in Florida on Sunshine Sports Network.
-During this time Venus and Serena Williams had moved from Compton, California to Florida where they trained under the supervision of their father Richard at the Macci Tennis Academy, then left Macci's to train exclusively with their father thereafter, achieving tremendous success, from singles, doubles and mixed doubles titles to reaching #3 and #4 in the world by the end of 1999.
+During this time Venus and Serena Williams had moved from Compton, California to Florida where they trained under the supervision of their father Richard Williams at the Macci Tennis Academy, then left Macci's to train exclusively with their father thereafter, achieving tremendous success, from singles, doubles and mixed doubles titles to reaching #3 and #4 in the world by the end of 1999.
 Mike Daley introduced Wegner to Richard Williams during a satellite tournament at the Patricio Apey Tennis Academy in the Miami Airport Marriott in January 1999, and according to Oscar: "He greeted me with a great smile and said 'Oscar, it is an honor to meet you.
 I used to watch your show.
-Your techniques made so much sense that I taped them and had my girls watch them every day'.".
-A decade later in a BBC interview highlighting her newly released book "Serena Williams My Life Queen of the Court" Serena said of her father: "he taught us this new innovative game that had really never been seen before."
-Biography.com reports that "With their signature style and play, Venus and Serena changed the look of their sport."
+Your techniques made so much sense that I taped them and had my girls watch them every day.'"